 - Needs an experienced owner and may not be an ideal first dog

-Gordons love to relax indoors with their family, as long as they’ve had enough exercise and time to play outdoors.
+Gordons love to relax indoors with their family on the sofa or in their favorite dog bed, as long as they’ve had enough exercise and time to play outdoors.
 High-energy puppies tend to grow into calm adults who know how to kick back—as long as they have the opportunity to burn off excess energy.
 They don’t make ideal apartment dogs as they need plenty of time outdoors in fenced areas.

 Time outdoors—with family—is some of the Gordon’s favorite.
 They should not be left outside unsupervised as they may let their sense of smell take over, and they are likely to wander.
 They’re not suitable as outdoor-only dogs, as they desire plenty of attention from their human pack.